Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * improve this tutorial with ~~an API Route built with Api platform (without DB)~~ and install the vue-generator from api-platform for a crud sample
 * add db fixtures at init ! almost 40 books and some reviews (at least 3 for 5 1st books)
+* customize easyAdminBundle to add author/editor from Book and display those related infos on Book admin page (same for other author/editor entities and serie/reviews)